 The Lawrence Trail begins at the south end of 7th Street in Victor, or on the Sunnyside Cemetery Road (watch for split rail fence).
 Parking is best in downtown Victor at the Alta Vista Visitor Center, where you can walk Victor Avenue to 7th St., then follow the street to the trailhead, which is on the east side marked with a large rock cairn and split rail fence.
 No parking is allowed along the narrow far south end of 7th Street as a courtesy to homeowners there.
 Parked vehicles unauthorized to be there will be towed.

 No motorized vehicles are allowed on the Trails of Gold and users must read and obey all warning signs and trail directional signs.
 Violations and trespassing will result in permanent closure of the trail.

-The trail is a project of the Southern Teller County Focus Group (STCFG) with rights of way permissions from CC&V, the City of Victor, and Teller County.
-The trail is partially funded by those who support the annual STCFG raffle and funds raised from the Gem and Mineral Show held each June.
+The trails are a project of the Southern Teller County Focus Group (STCFG) with rights of way permissions from CC&V, the City of Victor, and Teller County.
+The trails are partially funded by those who support the annual STCFG events funds raised from the Gem and Mineral Show held each June.
 Kids from the Rocky Mountain Soccer Camp and pack burro racers from this past fall’s pack burro race helped define areas of the trail.

 Skagway Reservoir east of Victor offers a gradual trail that gets more hilly.
 The trail follows the lake's edge.
 Take Phantom Canyon Road east of Victor to the first fork in the road and turn left; drive to the reservoir.
 The trail starts to the north of the parking area.
 Drive east of town and take the Phantom Canyon Road about one mile and turn left at the sign for Skagway.